gngdb/pytorch-acdc/research-log.md

 Unfortunately, there's no reason to expect that that might converge better, so it still isn't likely that it'll converge on CIFAR-10.

+As a final data point, with only a single ACDC layer instead of a stack, the ResNet18 overfits on CIFAR-10.
+Gets 90% on train, but only 85% on test after 50 epochs.